GirlsCodeLincoln/Curriculum/Hardware/readme.md

 This semester we're going to use [Raspberry Pis](https://www.raspberrypi.org/) to do a number of projects this semester using the Raspberry Pi's Camera, Python machine learning for image classification, and the sensehat module.

-Many of the lessons are based off material found from the [raspberry pi projects](https://projects.raspberrypi.org/en/projects/).
+Many of the lessons are based off material found from the [raspberry pi projects](https://projects.raspberrypi.org/en/projects/) and licensed under a [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

 ## Lecture 1 - A brief history of the Raspberry PI